Virtual Photons Shed Light on the Early Temperature of Dense QCD Matter

-{\it \textbf{Probing the early QGP temperature.}---} In our longer companion paper~\cite{dileptonPRC}, we establish the effectiveness of the temperature extraction method using the thermal dilepton spectra within the IMR as a proxy for the temperatures of the fluid cells.
+{\it \textbf{Probing the early QGP temperature.}---} In our longer companion paper~\cite{Churchill:2023vpt}, we establish the effectiveness of the temperature extraction method using the thermal dilepton spectra within the IMR as a proxy for the temperatures of the fluid cells.
 That region of dilepton invariant mass is chosen to highlight the signal coming from the QGP phase, as lower invariant masses are known to receive important contributions from reactions involving composite hadrons~\cite{Rapp:2009yu}.
 Furthermore, the perturbative scheme in Eq.~\eqref{eq:resummed} is well suited for this mass range with an estimated theoretical uncertainty comfortably below $\sim 10\%$.

-To highlight the efficacy of the dilepton signal to quantify the partonic medium, we perform an analysis where we derive \Teff{} from dilepton spectra at each time step, and then examine how it relates to the evolving hydrodynamic (non-uniform) temperatures as functions of proper time.
+The approximate large-$M$ behaviour of the rate, ${\rm d}\Gamma/{\rm d}M \sim (MT)^{3/2}\exp(-M/T)\,$, motivates defining an effective temperature \Teff{} by assuming that the integrated spectrum ${\rm d}N/{\rm d}M$ follows a similar functional form in the IMR.
+We perform an analysis where we derive \Teff{} from dilepton spectra at each time step, and then examine how it relates to the evolving hydrodynamic temperatures as functions of proper time.
 Figure~\ref{fig:temp_extraction_tau} in the Supplementary Material \cite{suppl} clearly illustrates that \Teff{} closely tracks the mean hydrodynamic temperature \Tavg{} as a function of proper time, reflecting the cooling of the expanding QGP fireball.
 The close alignment between \Teff{} and \Tavg{} provides another compelling validation of the temperature extraction method, although we see that \Teff{} is consistently above \Tavg{} throughout the evolution.